ochiengdennis/ochiengdennis/README.md

  Hi, I’m @ochiengdennis
- I’m interested in data analysis,card system analysis I’m currently learning Oracle clcoud infrastructure foundations certification.
+ I’m interested in data analysis,card system analysis I’m currently learning Oracle clcoud infrastructure AI proffesional certifications and Data Science.
  I’m looking to collaborate on any ideas that reasonate around telecommunication enginering.
- How to reach me on tell 0774953839 facebook on denis onyango
+ How to reach me on tell 0799491852 facebook on denis onyango

 <!---